 Microsoft: By blending AI into everything from cloud services to productivity tools, and making moves like buying GitHub and partnering with OpenAI, Microsoft's AI strategy is turbocharging its revenue.

-When you start investing in AI stocks, it's good to know the strategy you will be employing before you get started.
+When you start investing in AI stocks, it's good to know the trading strategy you will be employing before you get started.
 Here are some of the most common investing approaches:

 On the other hand, a short-term strategy is about making moves based on the here and now—reacting to the latest product launches or earnings reports.
 For this type of investing, you should be carrying out technical analysis, which is the study of a firm’s financials and earnings reports.
-While it can be thrilling, and potentially rewarding, it's a higher-stakes play that demands constant attention.
+While it can be thrilling and potentially rewarding, it's a higher-stakes play that demands constant attention.

 Mixing it up between the big, stable tech giants and the more adventurous startups can also give your portfolio a good balance of security and growth potential.
 Don't forget about spreading your investments geographically, too.
 Tapping into AI companies from different corners of the globe can shield you from region-specific risks.
 In this article, we’ve mentioned AI firms from different countries.
 That is just scratching the surface as AI is a truly global revolution.